-Figure 6-7 shows EIA's estimates of the capital cost of utility-scale photovoltaic electricity generating plants alongside other utility-scale electricity generating technologies issued in March 2023 to populate the National Energy Modeling System for the 2023 EIA Annual Energy Outlook.
-The estimated cost of a standalone utility-scale PV plant, that is, one not coupled with battery storage was \$1,448/kW and \$1,808/kW for a PV plant coupled with battery storage.
-The estimated capital cost of solar PV according to the EIA is now lower than that of an on-shore wind power plant which EIA estimates at \$2,098/kW.
+Figure 6-7 shows EIA's estimate of the capital cost of utility-scale photovoltaic electricity generating plants alongside other utility-scale electricity generating technologies issued in March 202311 to populate the National Energy Modeling System for the 2023 EIA Annual Energy Outlook.
+The estimated cost of a standalone utility-scale PV plant, that is, one not coupled with battery storage, was \$1,448/kW, and \$1,808/kW for a PV plant coupled with battery storage.
+The estimated capital cost of solar PV, according to the EIA, was for the first time estimated to be lower than that of an onshore wind power plant, which EIA estimates at \$2,098/kW.